-Why millennials are the lucky ones when it comes to investing in shares
+Why millennials are the lucky ones when it comes to shares

 The combination of a sharemarket boom, ultra-low interest rates and COVID-19 has created periods of working and staying at home, combined with that I have not witnessed for decades.